ashay-thamankar/Business-Model/Krishi Mitra - Empowering Farmers/readme.md

 ![Krishi Mitra Introduction](https://github.com/ashay-thamankar/Business-Model/blob/main/Krishi%20Mitra%20-%20Empowering%20Farmers/images/General%20images/Intro%20image.jpg)

-Krishi Mitra is a revolutionary project aimed at empowering farmers by providing them with efficient agricultural irrigation solutions.
+Krishi Mitra is a groundbreaking project designed to empower farmers by providing them with efficient agricultural irrigation solutions.
 Our project combines innovative hardware and software to create a smart irrigation system that significantly improves water usage and reduces the burden on farmers.

 ## Problem Statement